 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

-Note: this page is subscribable.
-Sign up at bottom of page to be notified of updates.
+Note: Sign up at bottom of the page to subscribe and be notified of updates.

 Fannie Mae, Freddie Mac, and the Federal Home Loan Banks (FHLBanks) all have financial instruments that reference